armadaproject/armada/docs/scheduler.md

 Armada consists of the Armada server and one or more Kubernetes worker clusters.
 Each worker cluster consists of a large number of nodes responsible for executing tasks and is managed by a process referred to as the Armada executor.
 Jobs are submitted to the Armada server, where they are queued until being handed off to an executor, which assigns them to nodes.

 Armada uses a two-stage scheduling approach, consisting of a top-level scheduler (part of the server), and a set of per-cluster schedulers- one per executor.
 The top-level scheduler is responsible for assigning jobs to executors and the per-cluster schedulers are responsible for assigning those jobs to nodes.
+This two-stage approach allows the scheduler to manage very large numbers of nodes.
 We refer to the top-level scheduler simply as "the scheduler".

-The scheduler manages several queues of jobs and executors, and assigns jobs to executors one at a time.
-Further, for simplicity and scalability, the scheduler only considers one executor at a time.
-Hence, once an executor has been selected, the job of the scheduler is to join N streams of jobs, where N is the number of queues, into a single stream of jobs, i.e., the scheduler is essentially a multiplexer.
-Each executor is responsible for deciding how jobs are allocated within the cluster it manages.
-This two-stage approach allows the scheduler to manage very large numbers of nodes (hundreds of thousands).

-Once an executor, denoted by E, has been selected, the scheduler repeatedly performs the following steps until some stopping criterium is met:

-1. Select a queue, denoted by Q.
-2. Select a job, denoted by J, from Q.
-3. Assign J to E.

-This process is explained in detail below.
+Each job is a member of exactly one job queue (e.g., corresponding to a particular user) and has a priority associated with it, i.e., each job has associated with it a tuple `(queue, priority)`.
+The job of the scheduler is to decide in what order to schedule jobs to worker clusters.

 ## Metrics